-Compliance Requirement - The State is required to maintain adequate security over, and documentation/records for, EBT cards (7 CFR section 274.12(h)(3)), to prevent their: theft, embezzlement, loss, damage, destruction, unauthorized transfer, negotiation, or use (7 CFR sections 274.7(b) and 274.11(c)).
+Compliance Requirement - The State is required to maintain adequate security over, and documentation/records for, EBT cards, to prevent their theft, embezzlement, loss, damage, destruction, unauthorized transfer, negotiation, or use (7 CFR section 274.8(b)(3)).

 Audit Objective - Determine whether the State maintains security over EBT cards.